addiswebb/compiler_c/README.md

 * SysV ABI

 ## To be Implemented (Ordered from next to never...)
-* Arena Allocator type
-    * Allow for multiple arenas for larger source files
-* Return structs according to ABI
+* Return structs according to ABI.
+* Write `stdlib` subset for self-compilation.
 * Compiler builtins
     * `__builtin_va_list` etc.
 * Support a standard library